Home » Self Care » Stretches and Exercises » Self Care – Relief from Coughing

 you will ever do.

 This muscle is complex.
 It impacts the vagus nerve, which runs in a sheath along the inside of the muscle.
 It impacts many things, from sinus irritation and headaches to coughing and hangovers.
-I have several posts about problems related to this muscle. (sternocleidomastoid)
+I have several posts about problems related to this muscle. (sternocleidomastoid), When it comes to that dry hack, this is a consistent relief from coughing.

 Sore sides or nagging shoulder blade when coughing